 Cold and damp are common asthma triggers, with asthma attacks more frequent in winter months.
 Being too cold can also reduce resistance to infection and cause some conditions, such as arthritis, to play up.

-The New Zealand 2005 House Condition Survey carried out by BRANZ (an independent research testing and consulting company) found that 60% of New Zealand homes were not heated properly, had poor insulation and problems with damp.
+The New Zealand 2015 House Condition Survey carried out by BRANZ (an independent research testing and consulting company) found that over 50% of New Zealand homes were not heated properly, had poor insulation and problems with damp.
 But there are solutions at hand, some more economical than others, and help available if you need it.
 Now is a good time of year to get prepared, and ensure your home does not put your family’s health at risk.